The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 The Checkbox data validation works well when there are only two possible answers

-such as if a marketing campaign is currently running or not
+such as if a marketing campaign is currently running or not.

 ---